Simon Willison’s Weblog

 XKCD comic.
 Cueball: When a user takes a photo, the app should check whether they're in a national park...
 Ponytail: Sure, easy GIS lookup gimme a few hours.
 Cueball: ...and check whether the photo is of a bird.
 Ponytail: I'll need a research team and five years.
 Caption: In CS, it can be hard to explain the difference between the easy and the virtually impossible.

 The key idea still very much stands though.
-Understanding the difference between easy and hard challenges in software continues to require an enormous depth of experience.
+Understanding the difference between easy and hard challenges in software development continues to require an enormous depth of experience.

 I'd argue that LLMs have made this even worse.